tjj9020/kinable/PROJECT_PLAN.md

         *   Modify `LambdaAuthorizerFunction` (or create a dedicated policy evaluation service/Lambda) to make authorization decisions based on AVP.
         *   (Future sub-task) Build UI components in Parent Dashboard for managing relevant policy aspects if applicable.
     *   **Multi-Region Consideration**: Each region must use its own AVP policy store.
 Define all Cedar policies as code and deploy them per region.
 Use region-aware naming for Policy Stores.
-    *   **Definition of Done**: Access control for defined actions is governed by Cedar policies in AVP.
-Unit tests for policy enforcement pass.
+    *   **Definition of Done**:
+        * Access control for defined actions is governed by real Cedar policies in actual AVP policy stores.
+        * Integration tests verify policy enforcement works correctly with various user scenarios.
+        * No mock policy evaluation in production code.
     *   **Commit Point**: After AVP integration and initial policy setup.

 *   **Step 6.2: Notification System (SNS/SES)**